mccgr/asic/asx.md

 ### `write_asic_details(driver, engine, linked_id, company_name)`

-This function `extract_asic_details` to get the appropriate dataframe for the `linked_id` and `company_name`, and writes it to the database, in the table `asxlisting.asic_information`, returning `True` if successful.
+This function `extract_asic_details` to get the appropriate dataframe for the `linked_id` and `company_name`, and writes it to the database, in the table `asic.asx`, returning `True` if successful.
 Otherwise, `False` is returned if there is some failure.
 Also, in the former case, this function iterates over the dataframe columns, and makes a new column if a particular column does not currently exist in the table.

 ## The data scraping process